scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 Pint [Grecco2016]_ interprets.
-Since many experimental datasets hold certain properties constant (e.g., composition, pressure) while varying a single quantity (e.g., temperature), a ``common-properties`` element can desribe properties common to all ``datapoints``, using an arbitrary anchor label (e.g., ``&pres`` above for the constant pressure).
+Since many experimental datasets hold certain properties constant (e.g., composition, pressure) while varying a single quantity (e.g., temperature), a ``common-properties`` element can describe properties common to all ``datapoints``, using an arbitrary anchor label (e.g., ``&pres`` above for the constant pressure).
 Each datapoint then refers to the common property with a reference (``*pres``).
 However, every datapoint should still